Political Science Undergraduate Council

 Charlotte Chan (Scholarly Engagement)

-I am a second year Political Science major from Hong Kong, with minors in Statistics, Data Science, and French.
+I am a third year from Hong Kong with minors in Statistics and Data Science, and French.
 As an international student who has lived in over three countries, my experiences have sparked a deep interest in international relations and foreign policy.
-This global perspective, combined with my academic background, has driven my passion for global affairs and security.
-I am eager to pursue a career in diplomacy, NGO work, or governmental affairs, where I can contribute to shaping international policy and addressing global challenges.
-My hobbies include content creation, dancing, watching kdrama and cooking good asian food!
+I am eager to pursue a career in diplomacy, NGO work, and government affairs where I can contribute to shaping international policy and addressing global challenges.
+My hobbies include content creation, dancing, and cooking good asian foods!

 Josephine Murphy (Scholarly Engagement)